Anastasia-at/Anastasia-at/README.md

 As years passed, I realised that I wish to continue with Data analytics.
 It is so fascinating to discover uncovered trends, patterns, and correlations in large amounts of raw data and see how it makes decision-making easier!

-So, I've started my studies 🤓 I learned how to analyse data with various technical and visualisation instruments and also with the most popular language in the world of data.
+So, I've started my studies.
+I learned how to analyse data with various technical and visualisation instruments and also with the most popular language in the world of data.

 I’ve become a Data Analyst ⭐